AaronVerdep/PPI/README.md

-# WinPY
+# Python Package Installer

-This is an Python Library Installer that im building This is for my Python Modules that you can download!
+This is PPI, An python module installer for Linux Ubuntu This where you can download my Python modules.